Zoning Board of Appeals — May 28, 2026

 Topics discussed

-A petition by Three Bridge Development, Inc. to split an existing lot to construct a new single-family home, requiring a variance for exceeding the maximum front yard setback.
+A petition by Three Bridge Development, Inc. to split an existing lot and construct a new single-family home, requiring a variance for exceeding the maximum front yard setback.

-A petition to convert a historic mill building into a 30-unit residential building, requesting relief from off-street parking requirements and lot area per dwelling unit requirements.
+A petition by 71 Woolley Street, LLC to convert a historic mill building into a 30-unit residential complex, requiring relief for lot area per dwelling unit and off-street parking.

-The board reviewed and voted on the approval of the meeting minutes from May 11, 2026.
+The board reviewed and voted on the approval of the minutes from the previous meeting held on May 11, 2026.

 Controversy & dissent